-Have you seen Game of Thrones and felt the urge to fight as deftly as Arya Stark?
-Or perhaps you have watched re-runs of the Princess Bride and been inspired by Inigo Montoya’s flamboyance and flair?
-With rapier hand, darting with grace and dexterity, clashing against the weapon of your enemies, you may enjoy renaissance fencing in the SCA.
+Have you seen Game of Thrones and wanted to swing a sword as deftly as Arya Stark?
+Or perhaps you have watched re-runs of The Princess Bride and been inspired by Inigo Montoya’s flamboyance and flair!
+With a rapier in hand, you can experience the grace and dexterity that comes with renaissance fencing in the SCA, (witticisms and challenging your opponents with flamboyance are optional, but encouraged).

 What is renaissance fencing?